jason-m-s/leaguemanager/Specification.md

 | GET /games/                                                | FULL_ACCESS                                           | FULL_ACCESS                                                                | FULL_ACCESS |
 | GET /games/{id}/events/                                    | FULL_ACCESS                                           | FULL_ACCESS                                                                | FULL_ACCESS |

+## Use Case Reconciliation

+> All 3 types of users can login to the site and logout.
+Upon login they will view the scoreboard,
+> which will display all games and final scores, and will reflect how the competition progressed and who won.

+* /token/ endpoint will be used to exchange credentials to a valid token
+* /games/ endpoint will be used to view game details and scores
+* /games/{id}/events endpoint will be used to view individual events of the game

+> A coach may select his team in order to view a list of the players on it, and the average score of the team.
+> When one of the players in the list is selected, his personal details will be presented,
+> including - player’s name, height, average score, and the number of games he participated in.

+* /teams/?expand=summary with a COACH token will only allow user to see team assigned to that user along with summary for that team
+* /players/?expand=summary will allow COACH user to query players related to a particular team, along with avg_score and game_count

+> A coach can filter players to see only the ones whose average score is in the 90 percentile across the team.

+* /players/?percentile=90 will allow COACH to filter players of his team according to the scoring distribution within the team

+> The league admin may view all teams details - their average scores, their list of players, and players details.

+* A user with an ADMIN token will be able to fire all the above-mentioned requests, providing access to all persisted entities without being constrained to a user (unlike COACH)

+> The admin can also view the statistics of the site’s usage - number of times each user logged into the system,
+> the total amount of time each user spent on the site, and who is currently online. (i.e. logged into the site)

+* Since this is a REST server (which is not supposed to track state between requests), it is beyond its scope.
+* This should only be done in the frontend webserver